tensorflow/mlir/README.md

 # Getting started with MLIR

-MLIR has been tested on Linux and macOS, with recent versions of clang and with gcc 7.
+MLIR has been tested on Linux and macOS, with recent versions of clang, ninja and with gcc 7.

 ```
 git clone https://github.com/llvm/llvm-project.git